 Where Hallowed Haunting can be really good is if we get a huge amount of Enchantment Creatures that are also Spirits in an upcoming set.
 Plenty of Enchantment Spirit Creatures exist in the sets coming from both times we’ve visited Theros, some of them excellent cards that see regular play in Zur, the Enchanter decks.
 The trouble is that these Spirits fit into specific strategies, whether they hate on certain things like drawing cards or playing multiple spells in a turn, or they require an Aura strategy.
 So, for there to be a Standard deck where this enchantment is actually playable, we will need another set or two to make it truly a powerful strategy to build around.
 That being said, it’s certainly very possible, and Kamigawa would be the place to do so.

-One more thought before I give my overall assessment of Hallowed Haunting is one thing I think it’s easy to overlook.
+One more thought I have on Hallowed Haunting is one thing I think it’s easy to overlook.
 The Spirit tokens that this Enchantment creates also have the Cleric subtype.
 While it may not appear relevant, keep in mind a card like Coat of Arms, which boosts all creatures in play based on how many creature types they share with each other creature, does come into effect here.
 The additional points of power and toughness that the Spirit Cleric tokens would share could actually be relevant.
 It’s a minor detail, but knowing that there’s the slight possibility to work Hallowed Haunting into Cleric tribal decks, who already deal a lot in the realm of Spirits, is in fact helpful, if extraordinarily niche.

-It would be a lot of fun to build an “Against the Odds” type deck with Hallowed Haunting, and enough Spirits and cheap Enchantments exist to make it possible.
+Besides the obvious applications in Commander, it would be a lot of fun to build an “Against the Odds” type Hallowed Haunting deck in 60-card Constructed.
+After all, enough Spirits and cheap Enchantments exist to make it possible.
 But, it’s never fun to be forced to play potentially “bad” cards in order to make the strategy work.
 Still, Wizards loves to print cards that force you to really make them work.
 Will this Enchantment be one that’s better than it looks on paper, or will it just be another neat card you can play in a variety of Spirit tribal decks?